-There are generally between 1-6 volunteers at the project at one time working alongside a local coordinator and full-time teacher.
+There are generally between 1-6 volunteers with a maximum of 8 who work alongside a local coordinator and full-time teacher.

 Pod is fully committed to safeguarding and promoting the wellbeing of children and vulnerable adults - please see our Child and Vulnerable Adults Protection Policy.